 E2 Visa Duration

-An E2 Visa can be valid from three months to five years, depending on the country from which you are a citizen.
+An E2 Visa can be valid from three months to five years, depending on the country of which you are a citizen.
 However, regardless of how long the visa is valid for, you will be allowed an initial stay of up to two years in the US.
 This stay can be renewed as many times as necessary, provided that you continue to satisfy the visa’s requirements.

 E2 Visa extension